-- A 4 metre wide sealed access track; - Concrete access ramps at inlet locations; - Proposed inlet zones to enable the easy clearing of coarse sediment; - Outlet structures that can dewater water the basins via a series of sealed screw caps (up to 750mm due the topography constraints); - Scour protection at all points where erosion is considered likely; and - Monitoring of the existing stream discharge upstream of the basin for sign of erosion.
+- A 4 metre wide sealed access track, - Concrete access ramps at inlet locations - Proposed inlet zones to enable the easy clearing of coarse sediment - Outlet structures that can dewater water basins C via a stop valve (up to 750mm due the topography constraints), refer drawing 300225- ENG -004.
+Due to topography constraints pumping will be required for Basin V6. - Scour protection at all points where erosion is considered likely.